-The rainbow is formed through what is called dispersion of sunlight; dispersion causes the spatial separation of a white light into components of different wavelengths (different colors).
+Rainbows form through the dispersion of sunlight.
+Dispersion causes the spatial separation of white light into components of different wavelengths (different colors).
 The light is first refracted as it enters the surface of the raindrop, reflected off the back of the drop, and again refracted as it leaves the drop.
-The angle is independent of the size of the drop, but does depend on its refractive index – because different wavelengths have different refractive index, they come out in a slightly different position.
+The angle is independent of the size of the drop but does depend on its refractive index – because different wavelengths have a different refractive index, they come out at a slightly different angle.
 This is visible to the naked eye by a misalignment of these bows.

-So actually, a rainbow doesn’t exist at a particular location in the sky.
-It’s just an optical illusion.
-The position of a rainbow in the sky is always in the opposite direction of the Sun with respect to the observer, and the interior is always slightly brighter than the exterior.
-These effects are due to the fact that despite the fact that all raindrops reflect sunlight the same, only some of them can be seen by the viewer’s eye.
-There are many things that could be still added, but these are the really important things.
 Also, did you know that there’s such a thing as a moonbow?
 As the name states, it’s created by the moon instead of the sun.
-It is difficult to discern colours in a moonbow because the light is usually too faint to excite the cone colour receptors in our eyes.
+It is difficult to discern colors in a moonbow because the light is usually too faint to excite the cone color receptors in our eyes.
 As a result, they often appear to be white.
 Catch a glimpse below:

 Different types of rainbows

-Now that we know how rainbows form, you should also know that there are more types of rainbow than the classical one.
-Sure, almost everytime we see the upside down smile, but those are called basic, primary rainbows.
-There are also secondary rainbows.
+Now that we know how rainbows form, you should also know that there are more types of rainbows besides the classical “upside-down smile” rainbows.

-They are caused by a double reflection of sunlight inside the raindrops, and appear 10° outside of the primary rainbow.
+Secondary rainbows are caused by a double reflection of sunlight inside the raindrops and appear 10° outside of the primary rainbow.
 This can be repeated several times and you could end up with multiple rainbows, though they almost never go past secondary.